PedramBakh/EC-NAS-Bench/README.md

 | EC-NAS-Bench | Image Classification | CIFAR-10 | 5V | 2632 | 10528 | Yes | Yes
 | EC-NAS-Bench | Image Classification | CIFAR-10 | 4V | 91 | 364 | Yes | Yes

-It is also possible to use the MOO-algorithm with the original NAS-Bench-101 dataset, which can be downloaded using `ecnas/utils/get_bencmarks.py`.
+It is also possible to use the MOO algorithm with the original NAS-Bench-101 dataset, which can be downloaded using `ecnas/utils/get_bencmarks.py`.

 ## Example usage
 The following code initializes the EC-Nas-Bench with the 5V space, runs the MOO algorithm for validation accuracy and energy consumption, and returns the set of Pareto-efficient solutions.